google/autocxx/README.md

 and transparently generated at build time by the `include_cpp!` procedural macro.
 But you'll need to take steps to generate the C++ code: either by using the `build.rs` integration within `autocxx_build`, or the command line utility within `autocxx_gen`.

-# Configuring the build

-This runs `bindgen` within a procedural macro.
-There are limited opportunities to pass information into procedural macros, yet bindgen needs to know a lot about the build environment.

-The plan is:
-* The Rust code itself will specify the include file(s) and allowlist by passing them into the macro.
-This is the sort of thing that developers within an existing C++ codebase would specify in C++ (give or take) so it makes sense for it to be specific in the Rust code.
-* However, all build settings (e.g. bindgen compiler configuration, include path etc.) will be passed into the macro by means of environment variables.
-The build environment should set these before building the code.
-(An alternative means will be provided to pass these into the C++ code generator tools.)

 # Directory structure